huggingface/blog/quanto-diffusers.md

 # Memory-efficient Diffusion Transformers with Quanto and Diffusers

 Over the past few months, we have seen an emergence in the use of Transformer-based diffusion backbones for high-resolution text-to-image (T2I) generation.
-Thanks to the nature of Transformers, these backbones show good scalability.
-For example, they can vary from 0.6B parameters all the way up to 8B parameters.
+These models use the transformer architecture as the building block for the diffusion process, instead of the UNet architecture that was prevalent in many of the initial diffusion models.
+Thanks to the nature of Transformers, these backbones show good scalability, with models ranging from 0.6B to 8B parameters.

-With bigger scales arises the problem of memory management.
-The problem intensifies because a diffusion pipeline consists of several components: - a text encoder, a diffusion backbone, and a decoder (for latent-space diffusion).
-Modern diffusion pipelines use multiple text encoders.
-Stable Diffusion 3 uses three as an example.
-It takes 18.765 GB of GPU memory to run inference in the FP16 precision.
+As models become larger, memory requirements increase.
+The problem intensifies because a diffusion pipeline usually consists of several components: a text encoder, a diffusion backbone, and an image decoder.
+Furthermore, modern diffusion pipelines use multiple text encoders – for example, there are three in the case of Stable Diffusion 3.
+It takes 18.765 GB of GPU memory to run SD3 inference using FP16 precision.

-These high memory requirements can make the field exclusive for those with only consumer GPUs.
-In this post, we discuss improving the memory efficiency of Transformer-based diffusion pipelines in Diffusers with Quanto.
-We will do this with the help of Quanto's quantization utilities.
+These high memory requirements can make it difficult to use these models with consumer GPUs, slowing adoption and making experimentation harder.
+In this post, we show how to improve the memory efficiency of Transformer-based diffusion pipelines by leveraging Quanto's quantization utilities from the Diffusers library.

 ### Table of contents